OffchainLabs/arbitrum-tutorials/packages/parent-chain-confirmation-checker/README.md

 # Tutorial: Parent chain confirmation checker

-`l1-confirmation-checker` is a simple demo of Arbitrum's transaction finality checker (used to check if a transaction was already submitted to the parent chain or not).
+`parent-chain-confirmation-checker` is a simple demo of Arbitrum's transaction finality checker (used to check if a transaction was already submitted to the parent chain or not).

 It calls the precompile `NodeInterface` to find information about a transaction on the parent chain that includes a batch containing the specified child chain's transaction.